 A Power of Attorney (POA) in Indiana is a document or a type of record that grants legally recognized authority to an individual to act or make binding decisions in some capacity on behalf of another person, due to physical or mental disability, being absent, or a requirement of the decision-making expertise of a professional.

 The person to whom such authority is granted can represent the individual who granted the authority in some matter and make decisions as though they are indeed the original person to whom the authority belongs.
-Such affairs in which a POA is used include finances, health care, care of minor children, or some other arrangement.
+Such affairs in which it is used include finances, health care, care of minor children, or some other arrangement.

-An Indiana POA is created by drawing up and signing a document that states the transfer of authority.
+It is created by drawing up and signing a document that states the transfer of authority.
 The person who wishes to transfer their authority (called the principal) draws up this document; stating the name of the person(s) to whom authority is being transferred (called the attorney-in-fact or agent), the nature and scope of the authority being given, and the duration for which the transfer of authority stays in effect.
 The document created is then signed before a public notary, who signs and seals the document, making the transfer of authority official.

 The POA and all other matters in Indiana are specified under Title 30, Article 5 of the Indiana Code.